 Berryman, Jerome.
-The Complete Guide to Godly Play, Volume 4 (Denver: Living the Good News, 2003) Several lessons from this volume of Godly Play offer means to explore the Eucharist more fully: The Good Shepherd and World Communion, Circle of the Holy Eucharist, and Symbols of the Holy Eucharist.
-ISBN 1-889108-98-7
+The Complete Guide to Godly Play, Volume 4 (New York: Church Publishing, 2018) Several lessons from this volume of Godly Play offer means to explore the Eucharist more fully: The Good Shepherd and World Communion, Circle of the Holy Eucharist, and Symbols of the Holy Eucharist.

 Bock, Susan K. Liturgy for the Whole Church: Multigenerational Resources for Worship (New York: Church Publishing, 2008) A collection of group readings and simple dramas based on stories from scripture, together with meditations, story telling methodology, and an instructed Eucharist, helps church leaders design liturgy for children and adults who worship together.
 ISBN 978-0-89869-602-8-86902

 Caldwell, Elizabeth Francis.
 Come Unto Me: Rethinking the Sacraments for Children (Cleveland: The Pilgrim Press, 1996) Addresses the realities of congregational and familial practices of the sacraments of baptism and Eucharist.
 Models are provided for intentional liturgical and educational transformation, offering suggestions for the integration of education and worship in the lives of all church members.
 ISBN 0-8298-11199-2